 DDT (Dichlorodiphenyltrichloroethane) is an organochlorine pesticide; DDE (Dichlorodiphenyldichloroethylene) and DDD (Dichlorodiphenyldichloroethane) are breakdown products of DDT.
 Initially used by the United States military during World War II to control insects responsible for transmitting diseases including malaria and typhus, DDT was also used extensively within the U.S. against insects in agricultural fields, lawns and gardens, and structures.
 Due to decreased effectiveness due to resistance among insects and increased concerns regarding the safety of animals and the environment, the U.S. Department of Agriculture began instituting regulations on the use of DDT in the late 1950s and 1960s.
-The use of DDT in agriculture was banned by the U.S. Environmental Protection Agency (EPA) in 1972 and DDT can now only be used in the United States for the control of disease-causing insects that transmit malaria continues in Asia, Africa, and South America.
+The use of DDT in agriculture was banned by the U.S. Environmental Protection Agency (EPA) in 1972 and DDT can now only be used in the United States for the control of diseasecausing insects during public health emergencies.
+Although the use of DDT has declined worldwide, routine use for the control of mosquitoes that transmit malaria continues in Asia, Africa, and South America.